SystemsApproach/5G/ran.rst

 instructive to contrast this approach with the Internet's philosophy of trying to minimize the universally agreed upon definitions.

-Finally, we recommend that you match-up the elements in :numref:`Figure %s <fig-3gpp>` with those described earlier in this chapter.
-But as you do so, you won't find an explicit Central Unit Control Plane (CU-C) and Central Unit User Plane (CU-U) in the earlier diagrams.
+Finally, to help solidify your understanding, we recommend that you match-up the elements in :numref:`Figure %s <fig-3gpp>` with those described earlier in this chapter.
+As you do so, keep in mind that you won't find an explicit Central Unit Control Plane (CU-C) and Central Unit User Plane (CU-U) in the earlier diagrams.
 They are there, but by different names (e.g., the PDCP module corresponds to the CU-U).
 There is more to say on this topic, which we take up in the next chapter.